Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 Requirements

-Anchore Enterprise should be deployed so that the API is accessible from your pipeline runner.
-Your Anchore Enterprise deployment must also be able to reach any relevant container registries from which to source images.
+Network access.
+Anchore Enterprise must be deployed so its API is reachable from your pipeline runners.
+For centralized analysis, the deployment must also be able to reach the container registries that host your images.

 One-Time Scan (Stateless Evaluation)